Meet Rainforest Rescue’s Conservation Ambassadors

 ROXANNE CAMBRIDGE | Lifestyle Social Media Influencer, Silver Winner for Roar’s “Most Powerful Influencer”, and Rainforest Rescue Ambassador

 Roxanne Cambridge is a lifestyle social media influencer with a focus on sustainable fashion, motherhood, and helping her audience make more environmentally conscious decisions.
 As a mum of four, her goal is to encourage others to be kind and to make the world a better place by focusing more on becoming more mindful consumers.

-Roxanne has worked with brands such as Esmi Skin Minerals, Fry’s Family, Bohemian Traders and Hello Fresh.
-A few career highlights include being a panellist for the Australian Non-Toxic Awards, guest speaker on the Inside Out with Kris podcast, and has been awarded the Silver Winner for Roar’s “Most Powerful Influencer”.
+Roxanne has worked with brands such as Esmi Skin Minerals, Fry’s Family, Bohemian Traders, and Hello Fresh.
+A few career highlights include being a panelist for the Australian Non-Toxic Awards, guest speaker on the Inside Out with Kris podcast, and has been awarded the Silver Winner for Roar’s “Most Powerful Influencer”.

 Stay in the loop